-The CMS Collaboration has also made an observation of the production of \PGt lepton pairs in \PbPb UPCs.
-In this case, events with a final state of one muon and three charged hadrons are reconstructed from the \PbPb data sample recorded in 2015.
-The statistical significance of the signal relative to the background-only expectation is greater than five standard deviations.
-The measured kinematical distributions and the extracted cross section are found to agree with LO QED predictions.
-Using the measured cross section and its corresponding uncertainties, we estimated a model-dependent value of the anomalous magnetic moment of the \PGt lepton, \atau, providing a novel experimental probe of \atau using heavy ion collisions at the LHC.
+Additionally, CMS observed the production of \PGt lepton pairs in \PbPb UPCs using the 2015 data.
+Events featuring a final state with one muon and three charged hadrons were reconstructed, reaching a statistical significance exceeding five standard deviations with respect to the background-only expectation.
+The measured kinematical distributions and the extracted cross section both agree with LO QED predictions.
+From these measurements, a model-depen\-dent value of the anomalous magnetic moment of the \PGt lepton, \atau, was estimated, offering a novel experimental probe of \atau through heavy ion collisions at the LHC.